-Operation $ACC \leftarrow ACC - [m]$ Affected flag(s) OV, Z, AC, C www.DataSheet4 Description The specified Data Memory is subtracted from the contents of the Accumulator.
-The result is stored in the Data Memory.
+Operation $ACC \leftarrow ACC - [m]$ Affected flag(s) OV, Z, AC, C is stored in the Data Memory.
 Note that if the result of subtraction is negative, the C flag will be cleared to 0, otherwise if the result is positive or zero, the C flag will be set to 1.